Serenity0204/Little-File-System/README.md

 ## Features
+- has a directory tree that shows the files and folders in tree like format
 - has persistent storage that the files and folders will all be saved after closing the program, the data will remain when restart the program
 - supports complex file and folder operations like create, read, update, and delete
 - allows the user to switch between directories